paritytech/substrate-api-sidecar/README.md

 All the commits in this repo follow the [Conventional Commits spec](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 When merging a PR, make sure 1) to use squash merge and 2) that the title of the PR follows the Conventional Commits spec.

-### Releases
+### Updating polkadot-js dependencies

-#### Preparation

-1. Make sure that you've run `yarn` in this folder, and run `cargo install wasm-pack` so that that binary is available on your `$PATH`.

-1. Checkout a branch with the format `name-v5-0-1`.
-When deciding what version will be released it is important to look over 1) PRs since the last release and 2) release notes for any updated polkadot-js dependencies as they may affect type definitions.

-1. Ensure we have the latest polkadot-js dependencies.
-Note: Every monday the polkadot-js ecosystem will usually come out with a new release.
-It's important that we keep up, and read the release notes for any breaking changes, or high priority updates.
+1. Every Monday the polkadot-js ecosystem will usually come out with a new release.
+It's important that we keep up, and read the release notes for any breaking changes or high priority updates.
 You can use the following command `yarn upgrade-interactive` to find and update all available releases.
-Feel free to update other packages that are available for upgrade if reasonable.
-To upgrade just `@polkadot` scoped deps use `yarn up "@polkadot/*"`
+To Upgrade just `@polkadot` scoped deps use `yarn up @polkadot/*`.

     - @polkadot/api [release notes](https://github.com/polkadot-js/api/releases)
     - @polkadot/apps-config [release notes](https://github.com/polkadot-js/apps/releases)